Fishkill (town), New York

 Fishkill is a town in the southwestern part of Dutchess County, New York, United States.
 It lies approximately 60 mi north of New York City.
-The population was 22,107 at the 2010 census.
-Fishkill surrounds the city of Beacon, and contains a village, which is also named Fishkill.
+The population was 24,226 at the 2010 census.
+Fishkill surrounds the city of Beacon, and contains a village, which is also named Fishkill, the majority of the hamlet of Brinckerhoff and the census-designated place of Merritt Park.

 The name Fishkill derives from the Dutch words vis kill, meaning "fish creek".
 The location of Fishkill was known as Tioranda by the Native American peoples.
 The name means "The place where two waters meet".
 Fishkill is one of the nine original towns in Dutchess County, and is best known today for its rich history dating to the American Revolutionary War period and scenic views of the Hudson Highlands.

 History

-In 1683 New York City merchants Francis Rombouts and Gulian Verplanck purchased 85000 acre in Dutchess County from the Wappinger confederacy of Native Americans for a quantity of goods including rum, powder, and tobacco.
+In 1683, New York City merchants Francis Rombouts and Gulian Verplanck purchased 85000 acre in Dutchess County from the Wappinger confederacy of Native Americans for a quantity of goods including rum, powder, and tobacco.
 In 1685 it was granted as the royal Rombout Patent.
 Neither ever lived on the land, intending to use it only for fur trading.
 The first white settlers were Rombout's daughter, Catheryna, and her husband, Roger Brett, who built a mill at the mouth of Fishkill Creek as it flows into the Hudson River.

 Originally, the boundaries of Fishkill extended far beyond the boundaries of the present-day Town of Fishkill.
 When the town was incorporated in 1788, Fishkill's land area included the present-day City of Beacon and Village of Fishkill, as well as the Town of Wappinger, Village of Wappingers Falls, Town of East Fishkill and a portion of the Town of LaGrange.
 During the 19th century, as other towns incorporated, Fishkill's area was reduced until the incorporation of the City of Beacon in 1913 resulted in Town boundaries approximate to modern town lines.

-Fishkill lays claim to a strong Native American heritage, and a number of areas within the town retain their Native American names, including Matteawan Road and the hamlet of Wiccopee, which overlaps into the modern town of East Fishkill.
+A number of areas within the town retain their Native American names, including Matteawan Road and the hamlet of Wiccopee, which overlaps into the modern town of East Fishkill.
 Daniel Nimham, the final sachem of the Wappinger people, was born in the Wiccopee area in 1726.
-Nimham rose to prominence as both an advocate for Native American land rights and as a soldier, serving as both a spokesman arguing in England for the enforcement of land treaties, and the leader of the Stockbridge Militia, which fielded a force of approximately 300 Native American warriors of Wappinger and Mohican identity.
-The Stockbridge Militia fought on the side of the British in the French and Indian War, and then on the side of the Continental Army during the American Revolution.
-Nimham and his Stockbridge soldiers were some of America's first combat veterans.
-Nimham was killed at the Battle of Kingsbridge in what is now the Bronx on August 31, 1778.